Answer:

 Active Noise Cancelling vs. Passive Noise Cancelling

-To illustrate the difference between these two approaches to noise-canceling, we’re going to have to get medieval for a second.
+To illustrate the contrast between these two approaches to noise-canceling, we’re going to have to get medieval for a second.

 First up, imagine a castle.
 The castle has high walls that were made to repel invaders.
 They are a form of obstruction.
 Even if the castle walls were unmanned, we couldn’t just waltz in if the gates were closed.
 The walls are enough to stop us dead in our tracks.